0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ![|750](../../zzz_res/attachments/backslash-powered-scanner.png)
 ![](../../zzz_res/attachments/backslash-powered-scanner2.png)

+### *URL Fuzzer

+Fuzz URLs with all available ASCII characters to identify parser inconsistencies.
+Based on the work of Rafael da Costa Santos (https://rafa.hashnode.dev/exploiting-http-parsers-inconsistencies) and Orange Tsai (https://youtu.be/28xWcRegncw?si=t6BcScfQsz-2wFap).
+Usage
+Run an active scan against a target, and view results as issues.
 ### Java Deserialization Scanner

 Gives Burp Suite the ability to find Java deserialization vulnerabilities.
 It **adds checks to both the active and passive scanner** and can also be used in an **"Intruder like" manual mode**, with a dedicated tab.